The Best Repost Apps for Instagram [November 2019]

 You do have the option to enable or disable the listener service or add a username watermark to a photo or video.
 The caption will automatically be copied and kept with the post.
 There is a nifty feature for adding a signature to the caption or replacing the caption altogether.
 Though you can repost posts that contain multiple videos and photos one at a time, they can only be saved directly to your phone and not saved with Quick Post Later mode.

-Repost for Instagram – Regrann is 100% free so there is no harm in checking it out before choosing any of the other pay optional choices on this list.
+Repost for Instagram – Regrann does include ads and in-app purchases, but outside of these options, the app remains free to try, so there is no harm in checking it out before choosing any of the other pay optional choices on this list.
 It is, however, only available for Android users.

 Instant uses a listener feature and provides an overlay pop-up that will appear in the center of the screen, including a notification.
 It can be annoying and also a pain to get rid of which may require you to force stop the app itself.
 Posts with multiple photos or videos are provided as a side-scrolling list from which to choose the post for saving in order to repost or you can share the post to a different app.
 There is a Premium version of this app for $4.99 which offers a few additional features pertaining to watermarks.
 You can also choose to leave feedback on the app if so compelled.

-The app is available for both iOS and Android devices free of charge.
+The app is available for both iOS and Android devices.

 No longer available for iOS but for those of you with Android smartphones, Repost for Instagram is one of the best Instagram reposting apps out there.
 Packed with plenty of great features and a clean, easy-to-navigate user interface, Repost for Instagram has just about everything you’re looking for.
 To make use of this great app a breeze, it comes with a built-in tutorial on how to use the app and its features, complete with video and text instructions.